-The Standard is to be applied retrospectively in financial statements for annual periods commencing on January 1, 2013, or thereafter.
+The amendment to IAS 19 isto be applied retrospectively from the financial statements for annual periods beginning on January 1, 2014 or thereafter.
 Earlier application is permitted.

-The Company estimates that the Standard is not expected to have a material impact on its financial statements.
+The Company believes that the amendment to IAS 19 is not expected to have a material impact on the financial statements.